The Consequences of the U.S. Foreign Aid Freeze

 Supporting Vulnerable Populations

-“Thanks to swingeing cuts to the U.S. aid budget under President Donald Trump, life at Kakuma camp in northern Kenya has got a whole lot harder.
+“Thanks to swinging cuts to the U.S. aid budget under President Donald Trump, life at Kakuma camp in northern Kenya has got a whole lot harder.
 Girls opt to stay home on their period, food rations have shrunk, tens of teachers have been fired and the vital cash transfers that once kept families going have almost run dry.
 ‘The funding cuts affected even the community because they used to receive some food and cash-based transfers but it was also cut off,’ said Elizabeth Mukami, a headteacher at Future Primary and Junior School, one of the schools in the camp.”
 (Context, 05/30/25)

 “Paul Jansen, Executive Director at Fleet Forum, a non-profit organization providing humanitarian transport in developing nations, has witnessed first-hand the effect USAID cuts have had on the humanitarian sector.
 ‘Normally, humanitarian organizations would replace an older vehicle with a cleaner car, or even an electric vehicle.
 But they now are continuing to drive their vehicles, which will become more expensive.
 This leads to a risk of breakdowns and technical issues, increasing safety risks,’ Jansen stated.”
 (Global Fleet, 05/28/25)